mohammadhossein-asadi/Connectify-client/README.md

 - Clone the repository from GitHub.
 - Navigate to the project directory.
-- Install dependencies using npm install.
+- Install dependencies using yarn install.
-- Run the development server with npm start.
+- Run the development server with yarn dev or yarn start.
 # Conclusion
 The Connectify Social Media front-end offers a dynamic and engaging user experience through its use of cutting-edge JavaScript technologies.
 The seamless integration of React, Formik, Yup, and other libraries contributes to the platform's user-friendly nature, making content sharing and community interaction enjoyable for users.